 How to Deal with Swarming Termite Infestations

 Homeowners must take a proactive approach to assessing the property for termite infestations during the summer.
-Failing to check your home for signs of termites means the insects have time to infest and start a colony.
+Regular termite inspection services can detect infestations before they escalate.

 - Inspect the interior and exterior of your home when searching for termite infestations.